CMU-313/fall-2021-hw4-team-mant/README.md

   * If the docker container instantly exits, uncomment the `RUN pip install scikit-learn==0.24.1` line in the Dockerfile.
 This change is necessary if the model was built using an older version of sklearn.

 ### Testing
+To test the API, we use a bash script that is run whenever docker is built.
+It contains tests for requests that are expected to return 1, requests that are expected to return 0, and requests that are not supposed to work.

+To test the script manually, one can go into the the diretory `dockerfile` and enter `./test_api.sh` into the command line.